roydegeest/rakwireless-docs/docs/en-us/quick-start/rak815/upgrading-the-firmware.md

 />

 :::tip 📝 NOTE
-About how to make an upgraded zip file, and how to program DFU step by step, \nvisit the official forum detailing the method.
+About how to make an upgraded zip file, and how to program DFU step by step, visit the official forum detailing the method.
 Interested parties can view this [link](https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/getting-started-with-nordics-secure-dfu-bootloader).
 :::

 * Open the nRF app and press "**CONNECT**" button in the **RAK813_DFU** Bluetooth.
 Then, click the **DFU** icon in the